-- Remove cookies from the oven and cool them completely before storing them in an airtight container.
+- Remove the crisp coconut cookies from the oven and cool them completely to room temperature before storing them in an airtight container.

 Difference between desiccated coconut, grated coconut and coconut flakes

 - Desiccated coconut is the white coconut flesh in grated form.
-This term is typically used to described grated coconut in dry form.
+This term is typically used to described grated coconut or shredded coconut in dry form.
 It is literally dehydrated grated coconut and is often a lot lighter in weight than freshly grated coconut.

 - Grated coconut, on the other hand, is typically in a fresh form and has high moisture content.
 This recipe calls for the use of unsweetened desiccated coconut.

 - You might also come across the term coconut flakes.
-These often come in long, thin strips and are sometimes sweetened.
+These often come in long, thin strips as sweetened coconut.
 Though these are essentially dried coconut, they are not as dry as desiccated coconut.

 Can you use freshly grated coconut instead of desiccated coconut?

-- I used dry, unsweetened desiccated coconut for this recipe.
+- I used dry, unsweetened desiccated coconut for this crispy coconut cookies recipe.
 The coconut was dry and therefore, the amount of butter and egg in the recipe was just nice to produce a soft dough that came together well without sticking to the bowl.